Yuri6037/open/README.md

 - Does not require editing the PATH
 - Strict mode (only checks for desktop and flatpak file names)
 - By default tests the file name and additionally checks .desktop Name entry if provided
+- Circumvents flatpak restriction on launching applications only by providing full id.
+Instead open allows to specify only application name

 ## Install
 - Build the software